Why Bother?

 There are several problems with coaching:

-1. This coaching profession is made possible by an insidious misconception (vigorously perpetuated by coaches themselves) that, with the right assistance, it is easy for people to change.
+- This coaching profession is made possible by an insidious misconception (vigorously perpetuated by coaches themselves) that, with the right assistance, it is easy for people to change.
 If that were true, everyone on the planet would be perfect, and we would be able, finally, to have our vacation in Miami.

-2. Knowing you as we do, as soon as someone tells you to do something, you compulsively do the opposite, just to show them how “independent” you are.
+It just isn’t true.
+No matter how hard you try, no matter how many people and books and DVD’s and talk shows you have helping you, “turning over a new leaf” is about as likely as that camel through the eye of the needle thing.
+We’ve been trying to get you to change for years, and see how far we’ve gotten?- Knowing you as we do, as soon as someone tells you to do something, you compulsively do the opposite, just to show them how “independent” you are.
 Since most people have their own version of that, coaches essentially get paid to drive people even deeper into their bad patterns.
 Then they really need a coach – and the cycle continues.
 Why pay someone for that, when we’ll do it for free?

-3. What it comes down to is that coaches make you feel better: they listen to you, they make “helpful” and “supportive” suggestions, they even praise your efforts.
+- What it comes down to is that coaches make you feel better: they listen to you, they make “helpful” and “supportive” suggestions, they even praise your efforts.
 But that feeling of betterness is hollow, merely the result of your coach indulging your childish need for attention and approval.
 It creates a little fantasy world for you that distracts you from your shortcomings.
 Can this possibly make a positive difference?
 No. (Note that we don’t baby you with that “helpful” and “supportive” crap – we tell you the truth, straight up, no matter how distasteful!)

-So, in short, we agree with you that coaching is a waste of time and money, made even more poignant by the fact that every single person who hires a coach already has, and has always had, the best possible team of coaches at his or her disposal: US
+So, in short, we agree with you that coaching is a waste of time and money, made even more poignant by the fact that every single person who hires a coach already has, and has always had, the best possible team of coaches at his or her disposal: US.

 (Contributions by The Realist, The Critic, The Rationalizer)